Finleap/engineering.finleap.com/content/posts/2020-02-27-eks-fargate-terraform.md

 {{< / highlight >}}

 ### Fargate profile
-In order to run pods in a fargate, aka "serverless", configuration, we first need to create a Fargate profile.
+In order to run pods in a Fargate (aka "serverless") configuration, we first need to create a Fargate profile.
 This profile defines namespaces and selectors, which are used to identify which pods should be run on the Fargate nodes.

+> **Note**: By the time of writing this post, Fargate for EKS is available only in the following regions:
+>- US East (N. Virginia)
+>- US East (Ohio)
+>- Europe (Ireland)
+>- Asia Pacific (Tokyo)

 {{< highlight hcl >}}
 resource "aws_eks_fargate_profile" "main" {